In this module, you will learn about the following aspects:

 The surgery approach

 If possible, the approach that will have the least impact on your rehabilitation is chosen.
 This will be referred to as “minimally invasive“.
 The naming refers to the small size of the wound and the fact that the surgeon does not cut any muscles, but simply slides them aside during the operation.
 This allows for early mobilization and faster rehabilitation than before.

 The final result one year after the operation is the same for the various surgery approaches.
-It is therefore recommended to choose the surgery approach in which your doctor is specialised.
+It is therefore recommended to choose the surgery approach in which your doctor is specialized.